aperium/Primal-to-Fluidigm/README.md

 # Primal-to-Fluidigm

 This is a workflow to produce well-designed primer pools for Fluidigm multiplexing on a 48.48 access array from the output of primal scheme and clustal omega.
+It should work generally for any similar multiplexing ampseq process by adjusting relevant parameters like pool size, amplicon length, and overlap.

 ## Workflow Summary